Frontera

 Park History

-Frontera was designated a Rural Park in 1987 under Canary Islands conservation legislation, recognizing both the outstanding natural values and the continuing traditional land uses that characterize the landscape.
-The Rural Park category specifically accommodates inhabited areas where conservation objectives integrate with traditional economic activities, particularly agriculture and pastoral land use.
+Frontera was initially declared a natural space by Canary Islands Law 12/1987 and reclassified to its current Rural Park category by Law 12/1994 on Natural Spaces of the Canary Islands, recognizing both the outstanding natural values and the continuing traditional land uses that characterize the landscape.
+[1] The Rural Park category specifically accommodates inhabited areas where conservation objectives integrate with traditional economic activities, particularly agriculture and pastoral land use.
 The island's 2000 designation as a UNESCO Biosphere Reserve reinforced conservation management while promoting sustainable development based on the island's natural and cultural heritage.
+[2]

 Major Trails And Attractions